digitalheir/probabilistic-earley-parser-javascript/README.md

 ````

 ## Some notes on implementation

-Written in TypeScript, compiled to ES5 UMD modules.
+Written in TypeScript, published as a [commonjs module on NPM](https://www.npmjs.com/package/probabilistic-earley-parser) and a [single-file minified UMD module on Github](https://github.com/digitalheir/probabilistic-earley-parser-javascript/releases) in vulgar ES5.

 The probability of a parse is defined as the product of the probalities all the applied rules.
 Usually,
 we define probability as a number between 0 and 1 inclusive, and use common algebraic notions of addition and